wanyoike-max/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 src does not need to be null-terminated if it contains n or more bytes Return a pointer to the resulting string dest

+* Script 2 shows us how to Write a function that copies a string.